 What can I do if Wi-Fi doesn’t work but Ethernet does in Windows 10?

 - Use different frequency band

 - Use IPv4 or IPv6 solely

-Firstly, let’s discard router as the one that causes Wi-Fi issues.
-The obvious way is to try and connect to the network with an alternative device, smartphone or another PC.
+Firstly, let’s discard the router as the one that causes Wi-Fi issues.
+The obvious way is to try and connect to the network with an alternative device, smartphone, or another PC.
 If you’re able to connect and internet access is fully functional, move to other steps.

 On the other hand, if none of the available devices can connect, check the steps we provided below:

 - Restart your router and modem.
 Power it off and wait for some time before you turn it on again.